Adopt An Indian Desi Dog AAIDD

 Our Featured Pet...

-In 2012 AAIDD was featured on a Global TV Breakfast news segment (August), in an article in Vancouver Magazine (November), and in several newsapers in India, as well as a cover feature for TALK Magazine.
+AAIDD has been featured in The Province, Macleans Magazine, Vancouver Magazine, Global TV Breakfast news, and in several newsapers in India, as well as a cover feature for TALK Magazine.

-This year AAIDD placed dogs throughout BC as well as as far north as Skagway Alaska, south to Portland, Oregon and as far west as New Jersey and New York.
+AAIDD has helped place dogs throughout BC as well as as far north as Skagway Alaska, south to Portland, Oregon and as far west as New Jersey and New York.
 Thanks to everyone for your support and rescue of these wonderful desi dogs.
+The Drs.
+Choudhary's also run a street dog sterilization program.
+Following the example of AAIDD, several other rescues have begun to work with the Drs Choudhary and Desi's are now finding their way to shelters in Amsterdam, New Jersey, and Chicago.
+The Choudhary's report that several thousand desi's have found international homes and that there are now Desi's in almost every country in the world.

 Who We Are

-AAIDD Adopt An Indian Desi Dog is a small not for profit rescue shelter located in Abbotsford, British Columbia.
+AAIDD Adopt An Indian Desi Dog is a small privately funded rescue shelter located in Abbotsford, British Columbia.
 AAIDD rescues puppies from the streets of Delhi, India.
 These pups are known locally as 'desi dogs' and are the ancient heritage dog that abound in the streets of poor countries around the world.
 These pups have little chance to survive and if they do spend their lives on the streets suffering the effects of poor nutrition and parasites.

 With full tummies and simple parasite control they become happy, loving, gorgeous companion dogs.
 Desi dogs are extremely intelligent and quick learners - if they weren't they wouldnt survive on the streets!
 They are very agile and have great potential to excel at dog sports such as agility.
 Desi dogs also make great jogging/running companions.
 While an active outdoor companion dog, they are very calm and quiet indoors.